zouliming/jquerypagewalkthrough.github.com/README.md

 ### 13/08/2014

+* `v2.2.1`: Minor adjustment for more readable font-sizes
 * `v2.3.0`: Fix the auto-scrolling behaviour so that it can scroll elements other than `body,html`
 * `v2.2.1`: Moved the `onClose` callback to before the index reset, so close callbacks can access the last step index.